CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/up-receiver-migration-set-up-receiver-settings.md

 ### Acceptance Criteria
 - [ ] Created and sent data to [STLT] through the covid pipeline locally
-- [ ] Created and sent data to [STLTS] through the universal pipeline locally
+- [ ] Created and sent data to [STLT] through the universal pipeline locally
 - [ ] Compared messages from the covid and universal pipelines and documented differences